facebookresearch/TensorComprehensions/docs/source/coding_conventions.rst

         C(m, n) +=!
 A(m, k) * B(k, n)
     }

-Filter non-rectangular regions with deta-dependencies
+Filter non-rectangular regions with data-dependencies
 -----------------------------------------------------

-TC semantics only support (hyper-)rectangular iteration spaces.
-This is a hard requirement to make range inference non-ambiguous.
+TC semantics are restricted to (hyper-)rectangular iteration spaces.
+This is a hard requirement to ensure range inference is non-ambiguous (see inference_).
 To simulate non-rectangular iteration spaces, one can use the following:

 .. code::